 - Drug paraphernalia – Heroin can be snorted, but the most common method of administration is injecting it into the veins.
 It’s important to watch out for needles as well as belts or shoelaces that may be used as a tourniquet.

 If you discover that a loved one is addicted to drugs, alcohol or some kind of compulsive behavior (gambling, eating, shopping, etc.), it is time to act.
 The longer you wait—out of denial, fear or any other reason—the deeper the addiction with grow.

 Hire a Professional Interventionist+

 When you have discovered that your loved one is addicted to alcohol or drugs, a professional interventionist can help.
-An interventionist can walk you through the entire process and help you discern the right time to intervene; therefore, it’s better to call and begin the conversation than wait until you feel more confident on your won.
-Early intervention and treatment is always in the best interest of your loved one.
+An interventionist can walk you through the entire process and help you discern the right time to intervene; therefore, it’s better to call and begin the conversation than wait until you feel more confident.
+Early intervention and treatment are always in the best interest of your loved one.

 An interventionist will work with family members to prepare for the intervention ahead of time.
 They will assist in picking the best time and place as well as who to involve in the meeting.
 They will facilitate the discussion and help offer treatment options for your loved one.3

 In the planning stage, family members will have to decide who should be present.
 This could be people (friends, siblings, parents, romantic partner, etc.) who are close to the addict and have firsthand experience of how the addiction has negatively affected their relationship.
 Some may also want to include a priest or pastor, mentor or trusted advisor to speak truth to the person who is addicted.
 The group, however, should remain small so as not to overwhelm your loved one.